hpc2n/sphinx-lesson-template/content/openmp-basics.rst

     #pragma omp directive-name [clause[ [,] clause] ... ] new-line

 A compiler typically support several types of pragmas, not just OpenMP pragmas.
-Therefore, all OpenMP pragmas begin with `#pragma omp ...`.
+Therefore, all OpenMP pragmas begin with the keywords :code:`#pragma omp`.
-The `directive-name` specifies the used OpenMP construct (e.g. `parallel`) and a pragma is always followed by a new line.
+The :code:`directive-name` placeholder specifies the used OpenMP construct (e.g. :code:`parallel`) and a pragma is always followed by a new line.
 Typically, a pragma effects the user code that follows it but some OpenMP pragmas are *stand-alone*.
-You can span a pragma across multiple lines by using a backslash (`\\`) immediately followed by a new line:
+You can span a pragma across multiple lines by using a backslash (:code:`\ `) immediately followed by a new line:

 .. code-block:: c